rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.6 Fictitious or incorrect publisher statements

 <a name="4.203.6.1">4.203.6.1</a> If the name of publisher is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
-If the actual details are known, or can be reasonably surmised, supply the correction and its basis in the note.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+If the actual details are known, or can be reasonably surmised, supply the correction and its basis in the note on publication statement (see [4.203.6.1](/DCRMR/books/ppdm/Note-on-publication-statement/#4.203.6.1)).

 Example: `Chez Hubert Jaillot aux deux Globes [i.e. Pieter Mortier]`

-**Note on publication statement**:  `Corrected publisher from Koeman`
+**Note on publication statement:**  `Corrected publisher from Koeman`

 (*Comment*: A separate note is used to provide a full citation for the reference to the published description)

 Example: `bey Dodsley und Compagnie [that is, Jobst Hermann Flörke]`

-**Note on publication statement**: `The imprint is false; in fact published in Danzig (now Gdansk) by Jobst Hermann Flörke according to Hayn/Gotendorf`
+**Note on publication statement:** `The imprint is false; in fact published in Danzig (now Gdansk) by Jobst Hermann Flörke according to Hayn/Gotendorf`

 (*Comment*: A separate note is used to provide a full citation for the reference to the published description)

 ## 4.203.7 Two or more names of publishers

-<a name="4.203.7.1">4.203.7.1</a>  If the [publication statement](/DCRMR/docs/ppdm/Publication-statement/) includes more than one publisher,  in a single source, transcribe all the names in the order in which they appear.
-Transcribe them as subsequent [publication statements](/DCRMR/docs/ppdm/Publication-statement/) only when they are not linked by connecting words or phrases.
+<a name="4.203.7.1">4.203.7.1</a>  If the [publication statement](/DCRMR/books/ppdm/Publication-statement/) includes more than one publisher,  in a single source, transcribe all the names in the order in which they appear.
+Transcribe them as subsequent [publication statements](/DCRMR/books/ppdm/Publication-statement/) only when they are not linked by connecting words or phrases.

 Example: `United States Food Administration`